NoelMelia/Connect_5_Coding_Challenge/README.md

 ### How to Run
 1. Open the Client and Server java files.
-2. Run the Server First and then 2 Client files for 2 player
+2. Run the Server First and then 2 Client files for 2 player.
+2 players must be connected for appliaction to begin.
-3. Enter the name in the command line to display on screen of the GUI (Do for both Clients)
+3. Enter a Player name in the command line to display on screen of the GUI (Do for both Clients).
-4. Displayed will be 2 GUI Interfaces that are the Game of Connect 5
+4. Displayed will be 2 GUI Interfaces that are the Game of Connect 5.
-5. Play until the one person Wins or Disconnects
+5. Play until the one person Wins or Disconnects.

 ### References
 https://cs.lmu.edu/~ray/notes/javanetexamples/